geotools/geotools/docs/user/unsupported/index.rst

    GeoTools community taking care, fixing bugs and providing documentation.
 In some cases these modules are the work of students, in others a commercial company that donated the code (but in both cases more resources are needed to make the module usable and trustworthy).

-   In the past we simply threw out such work - we are trying a change of policy here by letting you see what can be done (and has been done).
+   In the past we threw out such work - we are trying a change of policy here by letting you see what can be done (and has been done).

    If you really do need one of these modules cleaned up, perhaps for a deadline, please check out our support page - a